id-studiolab/Connected-Interaction-Kit/docs/tutorials/01-hello-world/step-2.md

 ---

 # Step 2: Connecting the ItsyBitsy to your computer
-1. Take the USB cable from the Connected Interaction Kit and connect the ItsyBitsy with your computer.
-The ItsyBitsy will be recognized by your computer as a device called `CIRCUITPY`.
+1. Take the USB cable from the Connected Interaction Kit and connect the ItsyBitsy to your computer.
+The ItsyBitsy will show up on your computer as a disk volume called `CIRCUITPY`.
+You should be able to see it in your Finder window (MacOS) or Explorer window (Windows).
-2. Open the MU editor, click on `Load` in the menu bar at the top and  select the file `code.py` from the device `CIRCUITPY`.
-Usually this file would be empty, but you will notice that we already uploaded some default code on your board that makes the internal LED blink:
+2. Open Mu, click on `Load` in the toolbar at the top of Mu’s window, select the file `code.py` in the memory volume `CIRCUITPY`.
+We have already stored this program on the ItsyBitsy when we prepared your kit.
+This program makes your ItsyBitsy blink its internal LED.

 ```python
 # Importing some libraries for time, controlling the board and digital input/outputs